Wildlife in Costa Rica: What Animals You Can See

 Q4: Are there dangerous animals in Costa Rica for tourists?

-Some venomous snakes and crocodiles live here.
-Still, attacks remain rare.
-Follow park rules and keep a distance from wildlife to stay safe.
+Some venomous snakes and crocodiles exist, but attacks are extremely rare.
+Following park guidelines and respecting wildlife keeps visitors safe.

 Q5: What is the best time of year to see wildlife in Costa Rica?

-The dry season from December to April offers easy travel.
-The green season from May to November brings lush scenery and fewer crowds.
-Turtle and whale seasons vary by coast.
+The dry season from December to April offers easier travel conditions, while the green season from May to November brings lush landscapes and fewer crowds.